 a.
 Publicizing should begin two weeks before the application deadline.

 b.
 A description of each open position, including, if necessary, an application, details of position duties and time commitment, and contact information should be created by the subcommittees outlined in Section 2.

 c.
 The CCSC should use e-mail and postering to ensure that all students are informed about each open position.

 d.
 If necessary, the CCSC should also contact group leaders through student governing boards.
-If the search is open to graduate students, then special efforts should be made to contact graduate students governing bodies and organizations and enlist their assistance in the publicizing the open positions.
+If the search is open to graduate students, then special efforts should be made to contact graduate students’ governing bodies and organizations and enlist their assistance in publicizing the open positions.

 D. The establishment of Criteria and Selection Protocol by which nominees shall be selected.

 a.
-The subcommittee for selecting member for COI ,COC and PCSA should develop criteria based on what the student body requires of a representative to one of these committees.
+The subcommittee for selecting members for academic committees should develop criteria based on what the student body requires of a representative to one of these committees.
 This should include and ability to work and communicate with the student council, and working knowledge of the current issues in each area under the committee for which the application is being considered.

 b.
 Each applicant should complete a general written application which should consist of: school and year at Columbia; a statement affirming that the applicant can commit themselves to attending most events and meetings related to the position; a short answer question detailing what sector of the Columbia community the applicant feels he or she can best represent on the committee; and a short essay stating why the applicant desires to serve on the committee.

 c.
-Applications should be available online at the CCSC website and 1 hardcopy format in the SGO.
+Applications should be available online at the CCSC website.

 d.
 The sub-committees for selection should notify the applicants of results within two weeks of the application due date.